Hiroshi Mikitani

-Hiroshi Mikitani (三木谷浩史, Mikitani Hiroshi) (born March 11, 1965) is a Japanese billionaire business magnate and writer.
-He is the founder and CEO of Rakuten, Inc. He is also the president of Crimson Group, chairman of the football club Vissel Kobe, chairman of Tokyo Philharmonic Orchestra, and a board member of Lyft.
+Hiroshi Mikitani (三木谷浩史, Mikitani Hiroshi) is a Japanese billionaire business magnate and writer.
+He is the founder and CEO of Rakuten, Inc. He is also the president of Crimson Group, chairman of the football club Vissel Kobe, chairman of Tokyo Philharmonic Orchestra, and a board member of Lyft and The Thacher School.

 Early life and education

 Mikitani was born in 1965 and raised in Kobe, Hyōgo Prefecture, Japan.
 His father Ryōichi Mikitani served as Chairman of Japan Society Of Monetary Economics and was a professor at Kobe University.
 His mother Setsuko was a graduate of Kobe University and worked for a trading company; she had attended elementary school in New York.
 Through his paternal grandmother, he claims descent from Honda Tadakatsu, one of the Four Heavenly Kings of shogun Tokugawa Ieyasu.
 His grandmother was born to a noble family which had fallen on hard times, and raised Mikitani's father as a single mother while running a tobacco store.
 His grandfather was a businessman active in New York, and was a co-founder of Minolta.
 Ryōichi was Japan's first Fulbright Scholar to the US and taught for two years at Yale University; during that time, from 1972 to 1974, the family lived in New Haven, Connecticut.
 His sister Ikuko is a physician (MD in Osaka University), and his brother Kenichi is a professor of biology at the University of Tokyo.

 Mikitani attended Hitotsubashi University, graduating in 1988 with a degree in commerce.